swiss-chris/spring-integration-progress-bar/README.md

 ## To get up and running quickly
 - run `npm run build` to bundle the typescript code into `bundle.js`.
 - run the Spring Boot `Application` in your favorite IDE.
-  - If you are using Codespaces, open it inside VS Code instead of in the browser to have full debugging options.
+  - If you are using Codespaces, open it inside VS Code instead of in the browser to start the application.
 - open the browser at http://localhost:8080

 ## To develop using live-reloading through webpack